We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - A person’s allergies cause chronic sinus infections, nasal congestion, or breathing difficulties.

-- A person has true IgE-mediated food allergy symptoms (e.g., hives, swelling, vomiting, wheezing, or anaphylaxis).
+- A person has true IgE-mediated food allergy symptoms, such as hives, swelling, vomiting, wheezing, or anaphylaxis

 - A person experiences hay fever or other allergy symptoms for several months per year.